HELIOS: Hierarchical Exploration for Language-Grounded Interaction in Open Scenes: Experimental Results

 Note that the physical process of grasping the object is not modeled during pick attempts in the OVMM benchmark.
 The pick action only fails when the target object is not in frame, revealing ground truth information about the scene.
 Thus, our method has access to ground truth information not accessed by the baselines (which in the real world only corresponds to our method making additional observations) when attempting greater than 1 pick attempt.

 \textbf{Results.} \Cref{tab: ablation modules} shows the results of our benchmarking and ablation study.
 Our full method limited to 1 pick outperforms the baselines on all metrics except for FindObj.
 Adding our hierarchical scene representation and gaze points improves performance compared to our \ourbaseagent, and adding our global search objective results in further improvement for all metrics.
-This supports our claims that our hierarchical scene representation and global search objective are beneficial for this task.

 The place skill is a major cause of failure for our method.
 We used a simple approach of dropping the \goalobj above the highest detected point in a region in front of the agent.
 Because we did not adjust the orientation of the gripper before dropping, we qualitatively observed that the object sometimes rolled off the the \goalrec.
 Due to the modularity of \methodname, we could incorporate other modular solutions to picking without changing our novel contributions.